cda-tum/mqt-ddsim/docs/primitives.md

 The two currently available primitives are the `Sampler` and the `Estimator`.
 The first one computes quasi-probability distributions from circuit measurements, while the second one calculates and interprets expectation values of quantum operators that are required for many near-term quantum algorithms.

-DDSIM provides its own version of these Qiskit Primitives that leverage the default circuit simulator based on decision diagrams, while preserving the methods and functionality of the original Qiskit primitives.
+DDSIM provides its own version of these Qiskit primitives that leverage the default circuit simulator based on decision diagrams, while preserving the methods and functionality of the original Qiskit primitives.

 +++